 Floods and droughts affect millions of people and each year and cause billions of dollars of damage to agriculture - and they are getting more frequent.
-The Variability, Risks and Competing Uses (VRC) flagship aims to reduce risks and losses that farming communities suffer from water-related disasters.
+The Variability, Risks and Competing Uses (VCR) flagship aims to reduce risks and losses that farming communities suffer from water-related disasters.
 It does this by managing water variability, minimizing damages and maximizing the opportunities it provides.

-In addition, in a world where demand for water resources is growing while the water resource base is increasingly degraded and depleted, VRC aims to help manage the competition over surface and groundwater and associated energy and land uses so that more people benefit in an equitable way.
-To use resources more sustainably, VRC provides policy advice to governments and stakeholders on improved water resource infrastructure planning and management.
+In addition, in a world where demand for water resources is growing while the water resource base is increasingly degraded and depleted, VCR aims to help manage the competition over surface and groundwater and associated energy and land uses so that more people benefit in an equitable way.
+To use resources more sustainably, VCR provides policy advice to governments and stakeholders on improved water resource infrastructure planning and management.
 This includes consideration of 'portfolios' of green and grey infrastructure for enhanced ecosystem services, increased resilience and sustainability.

 Water quality: the real water crisis?